mozilla/www.ccadb.org/policy.md

 * Name
 * Office email address

-CAs may optionally designate further POCs, supplying at least one contact method for each.
+CAs may optionally designate further POCs, supplying an email address for each.
 CAs must also supply one or two non-personal contact email aliases which are more likely to continue working as personnel change; these are maintained as part of the CA’s organizational entry.

 All Primary POCs should be authorized to speak for and enter binding commitments on behalf of the CA that they represent.
-At least one of the Primary POCs must hold a [CA Community license](https://www.ccadb.org/cas/request-access#:~:text=CCADB%2C%20then%20a-,CCADB%20CA%20Community%20license,-will%20be%20issued); other POCs may also apply to a Store to be issued one.
+At least one of the Primary POCs must hold a [CA Community license](https://www.ccadb.org/cas/request-access#application-for-ccadb-access); other POCs may also apply to a Store to be issued one.
 Those Primary POCs with a CA Community license are ultimately responsible for keeping CCADB data up-to-date for their CA.

 Notification of security and audit-related issues will be emailed to all Primary POCs and the first email alias.
 CAs are advised to make sure those addresses reach sufficient people such that they can respond to an issue in an appropriate timeframe.